IBMDataScience/word2vec/README.md

  >  <img src="https://github.com/IBMDataScience/word2vec/blob/master/images/create-notebook.png"/>

- > You are now in your new notebook and te rest of the instructions are in thre.
+ > You are now in your new notebook and the rest of the instructions are in there.